EmilyGarredQCA/1701QCA-Assessment2/index.md

 ![Image](JellySwarm.jpg)

 This project is related to mine because it takes the idea of real world creatures and brings them to a state where we can learn about them by showing how the interaction of people can effect them in the wild.
-This same idea is demonstrated in mine as it takes the real life reactions of wild life to an unknown presence.
+This same idea is demonstrated in my project as it takes the real life reactions of wild life to an unknown presence.
 The paper jellyfish were lit by LEDs which change colour and react with eachother when undisturbed but react differently when effected by humans via a sensor.

 ### Related project 4 ###